designedmind/2017/introduction.md

 about it.

-The starting point of my account is Dennett's so-called "multiple drafts" theory of consciousness, as set out in his 1991 book [Consciousness Explained](#dennett91a).
-The multiple drafts model positions consciousness as an elaborate form of _behaviour_ driven by narrative-building mechanisms in the brain.
+The starting point of my account is Dennett's so-called "multiple drafts" theory, as set out in his 1991 book [Consciousness Explained](#dennett91a).
+The multiple drafts model positions consciousness as an elaborate form of _behaviour_, driven by narrative-building mechanisms in the brain.
 Dennett's theory is profound, but many find it extremely unsatisfying.
 The most common criticism is that by assuming that function, or behaviour, is all that